jonananas999/rc-car-remote/README/README.md

 will be my future project if everything works thats also the cause of the esp32 beacause it has a included antenna.

+Thats the stuff that will be used:

+ESP32-DevKit-V1  x1

+U2,OLED 0.91" I2C  x1

+U3,Joystick COM-09032  x1

+SW1-9,Tactile Switch   x6

 This is my first custom PCB project  I learned KiCad schematic/PCB layout, ESP32 programming, I2C OLED integration.
 I tried my best for the design but I'm open to feedback for my next iteration.